UBC Okanagan Skeena Student Residences

 This highly efficient Passive House project at UBC’s Okanagan campus is a welcome addition to the campus community.

-2021 Canadian Green Building Award - Sustainable Architecture & Building Magazine
+2021 Canadian Green Building Award, Residential Large Category - Sustainable Architecture & Building Magazine